thingsboard/thingsboard.github.io/_includes/docs/pe/mqtt-broker/oauth-2-support.md

 ### Sign in

 Go to the TBMQ login screen.
-You will see an additional option, "Login with Keycloak".
+You will now see the option **Login with Keycloak**.
 Click this button.
 A window will open prompting you to sign in to your Keycloak account.
-Enter your Keycloak credentials, and click "Sign In".
-You are now logged into TBMQ using Keycloak authorization credentials.
+Enter your Keycloak credentials and click **Sign In**.
+You are now logged into TBMQ using Keycloak.

 {% include images-gallery.html imageCollection="login-with-keycloak-1" %}

 Go to the "Users" page.
-There you will find the new user is created.
+There you will find that a new user has been created.

 {% include images-gallery.html imageCollection="login-with-keycloak-2" %}

-## Mapping of the external user into TBMQ internal user structure
+## Mapping of the external user into the TBMQ internal user structure

-Mapping of the external user info object into TBMQ user can be achieved using the [Basic](#basic-mapper), [Custom](#custom-mapper), GitHub, and Apple mappers.
+Mapping an external user info object into a TBMQ user can be achieved using the [Basic](#basic-mapper), [Custom](#custom-mapper), GitHub, and Apple mappers.

 ### Basic mapper

-A basic mapper is able to merge an external OAuth 2.0 user info object into the TBMQ OAuth 2.0 user with a predefined set of rules.
+The basic mapper merges an external OAuth 2.0 user info object into the TBMQ OAuth 2.0 user with a predefined set of rules.

-To use a basic mapper, set mapper type "Basic".
+To use the basic mapper, set the mapper type to **Basic**.

 {% include images-gallery.html imageCollection="mapper-basic-1" %}

-Here are the details of other properties:
+Details of the available properties:

-- **Allow user creation** - If this option is **enabled**, then in case, the user account does not exist in the TBMQ yet, it will be created.
+* **Allow user creation** – If enabled, and the user account does not yet exist in TBMQ, it will be created automatically.
-If this option is **disabled**, the user will get access denied error, in case, he tries to log in with an external OAuth 2.0 provider, but there is no user on TBMQ with those credentials.
+  If disabled, the user will receive an *access denied* error when trying to log in with an external OAuth 2.0 provider, if no corresponding TBMQ user exists.

-- **Email attribute key** - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as TBMQ user email property.
+* **Email attribute key** – The attribute key from the external OAuth 2.0 user info that will be used for the TBMQ user email property.

-- **First name attribute key** - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as TBMQ user first name property.
+* **First name attribute key** – The attribute key from the external OAuth 2.0 user info that will be used for the TBMQ user first name property.

-- **Last name attribute key** - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as TBMQ user last name property.
+* **Last name attribute key** – The attribute key from the external OAuth 2.0 user info that will be used for the TBMQ user last name property.

-- **Role** - The option to choose from the predefined roles to be assigned for the user.
+* **Role** – Choose from the predefined roles to be assigned to the user.

 ### Custom mapper

-If the basic mapper functionality doesn't cover your business needs, with the help of the custom mapper you are able to add an implementation that fits your specific goals.
+If the basic mapper functionality does not meet your business needs, you can configure a custom mapper to implement logic that fits your specific goals.

-A custom mapper designed as a separate microservice that is running nearby the TBMQ microservice.
+A custom mapper is designed as a separate microservice running alongside the TBMQ microservice.
-TBMQ forwards all mapping requests to this microservice and expects as a response TBMQ OAuth 2.0 user object.
+TBMQ forwards all mapping requests to this microservice and expects a TBMQ OAuth 2.0 user object in response.

-Please refer to this [base implementation](https://github.com/thingsboard/tbmq-custom-oauth2-mapper){:target="_blank"} as a starting point for your custom mapper.
+Refer to this [base implementation](https://github.com/thingsboard/tbmq-custom-oauth2-mapper){:target="_blank"} as a starting point for your custom mapper.

-To use the custom mapper, set mapper type "Custom".
+To use the custom mapper, set the mapper type to **Custom**.

 {% include images-gallery.html imageCollection="mapper-custom-1" %}

-Here are the details of other properties:
+Details of the available properties:

-- **URL**.
-URL of the custom mapper endpoint;
+* **URL** – The URL of the custom mapper endpoint;
-- **username**.
-If the custom mapper endpoint configured with basic authorization, specify the *username* in this property;
+* **username** – If the custom mapper endpoint is configured with basic authentication, specify the *username* here;
-- **password**.
-If the custom mapper endpoint configured with basic authorization, specify the *password* in this property.
+* **password** – If the custom mapper endpoint is configured with basic authentication, specify the *password* here.

-## HaProxy configuration
+## HAProxy configuration

-If TBMQ is running behind a load balancer like HAProxy please configure properly balance algorithm to make sure that the correct session is available on the TBMQ instance:
+If TBMQ is running behind a load balancer such as HAProxy, configure the balancing algorithm properly to ensure that the correct session is maintained on the TBMQ instance:

 ```bash
 backend tbmq-api-backend